henry9134/Debatify-2025/README.md

 To create a new topic in Debatify, follow these steps:

 Go to the homepage
-From the navigation bar, click on the "Home" or "Topics" link.
+From the navigation bar, click on the "+" symbol.

-Click on “New Topic”
 You’ll be redirected to the topic creation form (/topics/new).

 Fill in the topic form: